Busy. Overwhelm. Stress.

 Except for one thing.

-You’re going to have to say no to everyone else’s requests of you goals and agendas.
+You’re going to have to say no to everyone else’s requests.

 The easier it is for you to say no, the more successful you’ll be.
 Practice this skill set.
 It gets easier with practice.